zuccs/disallow-chatgpt/README.md

-# Sites blocking ChatGPT bot
+# Sites Officially Disallowing ChatGPT bot

 Now that [OpenAI has officially recognised GPTbot](https://platform.openai.com/docs/gptbot), here is a list of public sites that have taken the iniatitive to block ChatGPT from scraping their site going forward.